-The application site is located within the built form of South Woodchester therefore whilst within the AONB there would be little impact upon the overall wider setting of the natural and scenic beauty of the landscape.
+The application site is located within South Woodchester therefore whilst within the AONB there would be little impact upon the overall wider setting of the natural and scenic beauty of the landscape.

 RESIDENTIAL AMENITY

 The proposed dwellings would be approximately 25m from Woodlands Cottages, the nearest neighbouring properties, that are located on the opposite side of High Street and set at an angle to the site and a much higher level than the application site.